- Most lakes contain freshwater which makes them unsuitable for most shark species which are adapted to survival in saltwater.

 - There are, however, exceptions to the rule: bull sharks are capable of living in either fresh or saltwater.

 - There are eight shark-infested lakes on the globe, and their denizens include bull sharks as well as sawfish which are capable of surviving in environments suitable for the former.

 Traveling to bodies of water for relaxation and to take in the sights is a common recreational goal.
 Most of these bodies of water play host to entire ecosystems full of plants and animals.
 Have you discovered that some of the tranquil-looking lakes of the world are infested with sharks?

-Most sharks can’t survive in freshwater environments because their anatomy can’t support it.
+Most sharks can’t survive in freshwater environments because their anatomy can’t support them.
 Their bodies are full of salts, and due to osmosis which demands that water salinity be balanced, freshwater fills their bodies and ruptures their cells.
 This kills saltwater sharks.

-Discovering the Shark Infested Lakes on Earth
+Discovering the Shark-Infested Lakes on Earth

 These are some of the lakes that sharks live in:

 - Lake Maracaibo in Venezuela

 Bull sharks travel up the San Juan River to Lake Nicaragua and sometimes spend years in the lake before returning to the Caribbean Ocean.
 Lake Nicaragua is a freshwater lake, and it’s one of the largest in the Americas.

 What’s amazing about this particular bull shark is its ability to jump over a series of 8 rapids on its way to the lake like a salmon.
 This behavior hasn’t been demonstrated by bull sharks anywhere else in the world and is unique to the Lake Nicaragua shark.